Keep your Dutch Oven looking brand new with these simple cleaning tips.

-are one of the most versatile pieces of cookware in the kitchen.
-They are an investment, sure, but they can also withstand almost anything you put them through, and if you care for yours well, it can last for years, or even decades.
+Cooking is inherently messy—spills, burns and accidents happen.
+Cleaning up may not be the most enjoyable part of the cooking process but it’s one of the most important.
+Our Enameled Dutch Oven is one of the most versatile pieces of cookware in the kitchen.
+It’s an investment, sure, but if you follow these steps and take proper care of yours, it can withstand almost anything you put them through, lasting for years, or even decades.
 Here, we break down several cleaning methods from basic washing to what to do when things get seriously stuck.

-The ensuing reaction should cause caked on food to rise up from the bottom and then you can scrape more up with the spoon it begins to soften.
-Continue this process for about 5 minutes before removing the pan from heat and dumping out the water.
+For the most stubborn messes, bring 4 cups of water to a boil, then add 2 tablespoons of baking soda.
+Let that fizz away for a few minutes, stirring gently with a Wooden Spoon.
+The ensuing reaction should cause caked on food to rise up from the bottom and as it softens, you can also scrape some up with the Wooden Spoon.
+Continue this process for about 5 minutes, then remove from heat and dump out the water.
 If any stains still remain, use the paste method.
 Remember, the baking soda will leave some residue behind, so make sure you rise out your Dutch Oven one more time before you dry it.

 Now that you know how to clean your Dutch Oven, you can enjoy cooking in it with confidence.
 Remember, it’s a very durable piece of cookware, and even when stains look dire, it’s likely just a matter of elbow grease to get it looking good as new again.
 Check out Chef Tracy Malechek-Ezekiel of Birdie’s making her version of Spaghetti Bolognese.
 It’s perfect for when you want a warm, meaty bowl of pasta and makes more than enough to feed a crowd.
 Any sauce drips or burnt bits can easily be cleaned using the methods outlined above.